SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau: Photometric analysis

 The full $r$-band lightcurve of SN\,2020bqj and the $R/r$-band SN Ibn template are shown in Fig.~\ref{fig:template_comparison}.
 Where most SNe Ibn have declined $\sim$4 mag at 40 days after peak, SN\,2020bqj stayed at a similar magnitude throughout.
 Also plotted are the lightcurves of four other photometric outliers in the SN Ibn subclass.
 These SNe have irregular photometric evolution reminiscent of SN\,2020bqj, showing either a double peak or a plateau phase, and were not included in the construction of the $R/r$-band SN Ibn template.
 The sub-luminous OGLE-2014-SN-131 displayed a slow evolution both in the rise and the decline, peaking at an $r$-band magnitude of $M_r$ $\approx-18$ \citep{karamehmetoglu2017}.
-SN\,2011hw was first detected at a magnitude of M$_r \approx-18.5$, at which the SN stayed for $\sim$30 days, after which a linear decline set in with a rate of 0.055 mag day$^{-1}$ \citep{smith2012,pastorello2015IV}.
+SN\,2011hw was first detected at a magnitude of $M_r \approx-18.5$, at which the SN stayed for $\sim$30 days, after which a linear decline set in with a rate of 0.055 mag day$^{-1}$ \citep{smith2012,pastorello2015IV}.
 No pre-discovery limits were available for SN\,2011hw, so the risetime and phase is unknown, but based on its spectral evolution \citet{pastorello2015IV} estimated the explosion epoch to have occurred 14$\pm$10 days before discovery, which we adopt in the figure. iPTF13beo reached peak magnitude 4 days after the last pre-explosion non-detection, and a second peak was observed $\sim$9 days after the first \citep{gorbikov2014}.
 SN\,2005la was discovered after peak, and its lightcurve showed re-brightening twice during the subsequent decline \citep{pastorello2008II}.
 No stringent upper limits before the discovery of SN\,2005la were available, preventing a well constrained estimate of the explosion epoch.
-It must be noted that both SN\,2005la and SN\,2011hw were classified as transitional SNe Ibn/IIn based on significant H emission lines in their spectra \citep{pastorello2008II,pastorello2015IV}.
 The final remaining photometric outlier in the SN Ibn subclass is not shown here, since OGLE-2012-SN-006 showed a monotonic evolution similar to that of a regular SN Ibn, but at a considerable slower pace \citep{pastorello2015V}.
+Finally, we also show PTF11rfr, a SN IIn which rose to peak rapidly for its subclass, followed by a peak plateau and a slow decline at $\sim$ 0.01 mag day$^{-1}$ \citep{nyholm2020}.